Brunel-Visualization/Brunel/README.md

 ## Core Features of Brunel

+* Supports standard charts, diagrams, maps and network graphs
 * Automatically chooses good transforms, mappings, and formatting for your data
-* Allows multiple combinations of visualization â€œelementsâ€� â€” overlay points, bars, lines, paths, areas and text freely and in a coordinated space.
+* Allows multiple combinations of visualization elements overlay bars, lines, paths, areas and text freely and in a coordinated space.
 * Handles building structures for D3 diagram like hierarchies, treemaps and chords
 * Handles data ranges, binning and stacking automatically
 * Automatically wraps and fits text, even when animating
-* Intelligently works out a good layout for the chart aspects, taking into account the data (so you donâ€™t have to guess axis sizes, for example)
+* Intelligently works out a good layout for the chart aspects, taking into account the data (so you don't have to guess axis sizes, for example)
 * Provides flexible interactivity including tooltips, pan/zoom and interactive brushing
 * Coordinates multiple visualizations in the same space, including interactive brushing
 * Adds features such as Word clouds and paths with smoothly varying size